 Most of your training will take place within the National Park, but we will make forays to other parts of the country too, including the west coast and the far north.
 You will also have the opportunity to take part in our two week winter trip to the Colorado Rockies (more on this later).
 This is an optional extra and is not included in the course fees.
 If you would like to discuss this option in greater detail just get in touch.

-tive Outdoor Pursuits.
-Course members will have their own shared rooms within the centre, as well as their own lounge and kitchen within the sta accommodation.
+Course members will have their own shared rooms within the centre, as well as their own lounge and kitchen within the staff accommodation.
 There is a dedicated drying room and plenty of storage space for all your equipment.
 You will also get to know our staff who live on-site, and be able to learn from their experiences, many of whom started out on this very course!

 What You’ll Learn

 During this course you will train in the following activities.
 This will provide you with a comprehensive set of skills to start your new career.

 |WHITE WATER RAFTING

 Scottish Rafting Association (SRA) Level 1 Guide Award or level 2 Restricted

 Snowlife Snow-sports Awards Levels 1 – 9 (Snowsports trip is an optional extra and comes at an additional cost)

 British Canoe Union (BCU) Star test 1 – 4 & UKCC Level 1 or 2